mattyoung101/tamara/papers/slides/sandia_presentation.typ

 == About me
 TODO photo

-Matt Young (he/him), 21 years old from Brisbane, Australia.
+Matt Young, 21 years old from Brisbane, Australia.

 Graduated Bachelor of Computer Science earlier in 2024 from the University of Queensland.